Mark Zuckerberg Frames the Conversations He’d Rather Have

 “People no longer have to rely on traditional gatekeepers in politics or media to make their voices heard, and that has important consequences,” Zuckerberg said, taking a swipe at the company’s two most troublesome checks and balances.

-Dressed as a hacker-saint, solemn in a black long sleeved shirt and black pants, Zuckerberg addressed a captive audience at a chapel-esque Georgetown event hall.
-To get in, lines wrapped in and around the building.
+Dressed as a hacker-saint, solemn in a black long-sleeved shirt and black pants, Zuckerberg addressed a captive audience at a chapel-esque Georgetown event hall.
+To get in, attendees queued lines wrapped in and around the building.

-With a grand opening citing abolitionist leader Frederick Douglass, Zuckerberg framed Facebook's present position not as a key moment for the beleaguered yet wildly rich company, but as a crossroads for humanity itself.
-Facebook has often benefited from this conflation, which both elevates and obscures the company's own driving business self-interest.
+With a grand opening citing abolitionist leader Frederick Douglass, Zuckerberg framed Facebook's present position not as a key moment for the beleaguered yet wildly rich company but as a crossroads for humanity itself.
+Facebook has often benefited from this conflation, which both elevates and obscures the company's own self-interest.

 “We are at a crossroads,” Zuckerberg said.
 “We can either stand for free expression... or we can decide the cost is simply too great.
 We must continue to stand for free expression.”